Case studies Claim intake feature

 Outcome

-Initially adopted by a small number of clients — primarily smaller organizations with more traditional submission workflows — the feature gave their clerks a structured digital process where none existed before.
+Initially adopted by a small number of clients — primarily organizations still receiving claims through traditional channels — the feature gave clerks a structured digital intake process where none previously existed.

-Adjudicators reported meaningful time savings, no longer having to enter claims from scratch, and feedback on the streamlined workflow was consistently positive.
+Clients reported meaningful time savings, no longer having to enter claims from scratch, and feedback on the streamlined workflow was consistently positive.

 Reflection

 This project reinforced how impactful thorough discovery with actual users can be.
-I really enjoyed leading the end-to-end research workshops, it allowed us to understand users deeply and design a solution that made a meaningful difference in their day-to-day work.
+I really enjoyed leading the end-to-end research workshops — it allowed us to understand users deeply and design a solution that made a meaningful difference in their day-to-day work.